Lakeland, Florida: Religion

 In 1913, the Wolfson family arrived from Lithuania and became the first Jewish settlers to the area.
-After some struggles, the Jewish community in Lakeland flourished and the first synagogue, Temple Emanuel opened in 1932.

-The Rohr Jewish Learning Institute presents classes and seminars in Lakewood in partnership with Chabad of Lakeland.
+The first synagogue, Temple Emanuel, opened in 1932.
+The Rohr Jewish Learning Institute presents classes and seminars in Lakeland in partnership with Chabad of Lakeland.

 Lakeland is home to the Swaminarayan Hindu Temple, which was established in 2005.

 In 1994, the first and only mosque in the county was established.
 It was called Masjid Aisha, but is now called the Islamic Center of Lakeland.

 Christianity makes up the largest religious group in Lakeland.
 As of 2013, an estimated 300 churches existed with an address in the city.

 Economy

 Lakeland is the largest city on Interstate 4 between Orlando and Tampa.
 Large industries in the Lakeland area are citrus, cattle, and phosphate mining.
 In the past few decades, tourism, medicine, insurance, transportation, and music have grown in importance.

-Citrus growing dates back to the early settlers who planted trees in the area in the 1850s.
+Citrus growing dates back to the early settlers who planted trees in the area, in the 1850s.
 After a series of freezes in counties north of Polk County, the area became the focal point for citrus growing in Florida.
 Although citrus is no longer the largest industry in the area, it still plays a large part in the economy of Lakeland and Polk County.

 Phosphate mining is still important to the economy of Lakeland, although most of the mining now takes place farther south.
 The Bone Valley produced 25% of the U.S. phosphate supply.

-Lakeland's largest employer is Publix Supermarkets.
+Lakeland's largest employer is Publix Super Markets.
 Publix is one of the largest regional grocery chains in the United States with over 1,200 stores across the American South.
-Publix employs over 6,500 people in the Lakeland area including headquarter and warehouse employees.
+Publix employs over 6,500 people in the Lakeland area including headquarters, Information Technology and warehouse employees.

 Lakeland is a transportation hub.
 FedEx Freight and FedEx Services and the Saddle Creek Corporation employ over 600 people in the area.
 Other large employers in the area include Amazon, GEICO, Rooms To Go, and Lakeland Regional Health.